mrxder/docker-apache-php7.2-mysql-phpmyadmin/README.md

 # Apache2 with php7.2 and mariadb with phpmyadmin on Ubuntu 18.04 LTS for Development
 This is a docker image meant for modern php and mysql(mariadb) development.
 Don't use this image in production.

-To access site contents from utside the container you should map /var/www
+To access site contents from outside the container you should map /var/www

 ## How to use:
 `docker run -d -p 8080:80 -d 3306:3306 -v /home/user/html:/var/www/html todo`